isomerpages/moe-oneschoolbus/_guides-for-school-staff/Getting Started for School Users.md

 Getting Started for School Users
 ================================

 Welcome to our school application for OneSchoolBus!
+Here you will find guides on how to use OSB as a school user.
+It provides step-by-step instructions for users to effectively navigate and utilise the OSB system, covering topics from initial access requests to specific operational tasks.

 Head on to  https://go.gov.sg/osb-school[https://go.gov.sg/osb-school](https://go.gov.sg/osb-school) on your desktop to begin using the application.

 * * *